-Just how does shame play into a pornography user’s behavior, and how should the abuser’s “shame” be treated by his partner?
+Just how does shame play into a pornography user’s behavior?

 Four Myths Of Shame

-In a world where victims are counseled by therapists, clergy, family, and friends to not “shame” the abusive man in their life, Gary offers the truths that bust these toxic myths:
+In a world where therapists, clergy, family, and friends counsel victims to not “shame” the abusive man in their life, women need the truth.

 - Shame causes addiction/pornography use & sexual acting-out